siobeikei/buhatkita-main/README.md

 # buhatkita-main
-A simple carry script for FiveM
+A simple player carry script for FiveM